dhirajjadhavrao/sequelize/README.md

 1. It will check if table is exists and if you use {force:true} then will drop the table
 2. create new table with specified name and column
 3. get index for the table by executing SHOW INDEX FROM `table_name`

+Now if you check workbench new table is created with name user into specified database

+## Conclusion :

+Sequelize is promise based mature feature rich ORM, Official documentation for sequelize is very difficult but you can easily find any github example and blog or any issue raised.
+Sequelize is a widely accepted ORM and very easy to use.